Summary: in this tutorial, you will learn how to use the SQL SELECT

 In this syntax:

-- First, specify a list of comma-separated columns from the table in the
+- First, specify a comma-separated list of columns from the table you want to retrieve data in the

 SELECT

-clause. - Then, specify the table name in the
+clause. - Then, provide the table name in the

 FROM